zulucmd/zulu/site/content/concepts.md

 $ hugo server --port=1313
 ```

-In this command we are telling Git to clone the url bare.
+In this command, we are telling Git to clone the URL bare.

 ```shell
 $ git clone URL --bare